Study of Cabozantinib Plus TAS102 in mCRC as Salvage Therapy

 - Has received a live vaccine within 30 days prior to the first dose of study intervention.

 - Has severe hypersensitivity (Grade ≥ 3) to TAS-102 or cabozantinib and/or any of their excipients.

 - Has a history or current evidence of any condition (eg, known deficiency of the enzyme dihydropyrimidine dehydrogenase), therapy, or laboratory abnormality that might confound the results of the study, interfere with the participant's participation for the full duration of the study, or is not in the best interest of the participant to participate, in the opinion of the treating investigator.

 - Pregnant or lactating females.

 - Previously identified allergy or hypersensitivity to components of the study treatment formulations or history of severe infusion-related reactions to monoclonal antibodies.
 Subjects with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption are also excluded.

 - Chao Family Comprehensive Cancer Center, University of California, Irvine

 - Farshid Dayyani

-Clinical Professor, Medicine.
-Authored (or co-authored) 53 research publications.
+Clinical Professor, Medicine, School of Medicine.
+Authored (or co-authored) 66 research publications

 - accepting new patients